-We've been working on the album for quite a few months now, but we can finally announce not only our second release, but also our third and fourth: 2 vinyl EP's, 9 tracks (plus 4 free digital bonus tracks if you buy the vinyls), all of which are later to be released as a digital, 13 track album.
+We've been working on the album for quite a few months now, but we can finally announce not only our second release, but also our third and fourth: 2 vinyl EP's, 10 tracks, all of which are later to be released as a digital album.

 This albums is a way for us to celebrate the fact that the music on it, will never be lost because we as humans have found a way to store and contain it in a place where we can easily reach it, for ever.
 We hope you will enjoy the music!